 Viruses created by players will jump between species on a small planet with layers representing ecological niches (treetops, ground, aquatic) populated by different species of interacting hosts.
 Virus host shifts will depend on the ecological interactions and relatedness of hosts.
 Players will be able to mutate and compete their viruses to see how natural selection shapes virus evolution.

-we launched with a workshop in april 2017 to co-research virus genetics and structure, and use craft approaches to explore ways of building modifiable viral structures for informing the tangible interface design.
+We launched with a workshop in April 2017 to co-research virus genetics and structure, and use craft approaches to explore ways of building modifiable viral structures for informing the tangible interface design.
 The final Viruscraft workshop takes place on 11 January 2019 at the Eden Project, and is open to all who are interested in testing the tangible interface and game.